edprice25/us-states-analysis/README.md

 # us-states-analysis
-Presents a series of visualizations for older IT workers looking to relocate to more affordable areas in the US.
+Presents a series of visualizations for folks looking to relocate to more affordable areas in the US.
 Click on my link below to see a full analysis.

 https://edprice25.github.io/us-states-analysis/